William Okeley: Providence Island and colonization

 Labor of the land was relied on the enslaved African Americans that were either imported from New England, or purchased from Africa.
 "Slavery and colonization went hand in hand.
-Without colonies to grow staple crops lie sugar, rice, and tobacco, and to proffer wealth in the form of valuable minerals, their would have been much less need for slave.
-Without Indian and African slaves, there would have been no labor to grow the crops or extract those minerals--at least not labor cost-efficient enough to create the profits that made the whole system viable."
+Without colonies to grow staple crops like sugar, rice, and tobacco, and to proffer wealth in the form of valuable minerals, there would have been much less need for slaves.
+Without Indian and African slaves, there would have been no labor to grow the crops or to extract those minerals--at least not labor cost-efficient enough to create the profits that made the whole system viable."